-Ethnicity pay gap report Bookmark has been added
+Ethnicity pay gap report has been saved

 Ethnicity pay gap report

 Increasing transparency on pay gaps is an issue we’ve taken a leading and visible position on for some time – voluntarily reporting our gender pay gap since 2015 and our ethnicity pay gap since 2017.

 What is an ethnicity pay gap?

 The ethnicity pay gap, not to be confused with the issue of equal pay, shows the difference in the average hourly rate of pay between Black, Asian and Minority Ethnic (BAME) and non-BAME employees in an organisation, expressed as a percentage of average non-BAME earnings.
 This is calculated using the same calculation methodology as for gender pay gap reporting.

 As with our gender pay gap reporting, our narrative report also includes two important voluntary calculations: an equity partner earnings gap, and a total earnings gap which reflects the earnings of both employees and equity partners.

 What are we doing to close the gap?

 Our ethnicity pay gap is primarily driven by a lack of BAME representation at senior grades.
 While BAME made up 22% of our people in April 2018, it only accounted for 5% of our partners and 10% of our directors.